FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 4. If the channel inflow hydrograph is to be plotted at runtime on the screen.
    Set LGPLOT = 2 in the CONT.DAT file.

 5. To create a filled reservoir, pond, or tailings dam, simply assign the desired water or tailings surface elevation to one grid element (IRESGRID) within the reservoir or ponded area.
-   At model runtime, the model will automatically as- sign the same water surface to all the grid elements in an expanding circle of elements around
-   IRESGRID that have a ground elevation less than the prescribed water surface elevation RESERVOIREL and/or the tailings surface elevation
+   At model runtime, the model will automatically as- sign the same water surface to all the grid elements in an expanding circle of elements around IRESGRID that have a ground elevation less than the prescribed water surface elevation RESERVOIREL and/or the tailings surface elevation TAILINGSELEV(II).
-   TAILINGSELEV(II).

 6. Flooding routing a deep reservoir pool is essentially frictionless flow and should not be simulated using a friction slope given by Manning’s equation.
    Friction- less flow cannot be predicted with the full dynamic equation without a friction slope term.
    In order to apply the revised Manning’s equation for ponded flow, it is recommended that a high n-value be used on the order of 0.1 to 0.4.
-   This will result in reservoir velocities of approximately 1 fps (0.3 mps) which will be representing for filling or draining the reservoir when the water surface slope is almost flat.
+   This will result in reservoir velocities of approximately 1 fps (0.3 mps) which will be representing for filling o3r draining the reservoir when the water surface slope is almost flat.
    RESERVOIRN is a required variable in Build 22 and on.

-7. INOUTFC can be set up for a floodplain or channel inflow, diversion, sink, source, or MODFLOW conditions.
+7. INOUTFC can be set up for a floodplain or channel inflow, diversion, sink, source, or MODFLOW conditions:

         a.
 INOUTFC = 0; Floodplain inflow hydrograph, a cell can be either source or sink at a given time, for this condition.
-   The grid cell can become a source

-at one time-step and a sink at another time-step during a simulation.
+           The grid cell can become a source at one time-step and a sink at another time-step during a simulation.
            Sink (negative) and sources (positive) at a given time.

         b.
 INOUTFC = 1; Floodplain diversion will be removed from the cell but not added to groundwater.

         c.
 INOUTFC = 2; Floodplain node, the source of this discharge comes from groundwater.
            The following source flow condition at a given time step will be added to the surface grid.

         d.
 INOUTFC = 3; Floodplain, this sink flow condition is subtracted from the surface grid.
            If the cell is dry, no outflow will be subtracted from the cell.
            If the discharge at the grid cell is less than the sink outflow condition, then only the available flow in the cell is subtracted from the surface.

         e.
 INOUTFC = 0; Channel inflow hydrograph a cell can either be a source or a sink for this condition.
            The channel cross section can become a source at one time-step and a sink at another time-step during a simulation.
            Sink (negative) and sources (positive) at a given time.

         f.
 INOUTFC = 1; Channel, the diversion will act as a sink but not added to ground water.

         g.
 INOUTFC = 2; MODFLOW Source (See Comment 8).
            Channel node, the source of this discharge comes from groundwater.
            The source flow will be added to the cross-section flow.

         h.
 INOUTFC = 3; MODFLOW Sink (See Comment 8).
            Channel, the sink of this discharge condition to groundwater from the channel cross section.

 8. A floodplain cell can be either source or sink at a given time-step.
    It may be source at one time-step and sink at another time-step during a simulation.